White-Hat Subterfuge

 Money is structural.

-Once I separated those two ideas, the pattern became obvious.
+Once I separated those, the pattern became obvious:

 Radical honesty leaks value